 January to February: The Calving Season

-This is my personal favourite time in the Serengeti and most people have never even heard of it.
-The herds gather on the short grass plains of the southern Serengeti and Ndutu area.
+In January and February the herds are concentrated on the short grass plains of the southern Serengeti and the Ndutu area, and what the traveller sees is the calving in full flow.
 Around 8,000 calves are born every single day during a two to three week window, usually peaking in early February.
+This is my personal favourite time in the Serengeti, and most people have never even heard of it.
 You read that right.
 Eight thousand new lives every day.

 The predator action is constant.
 Lions, cheetahs, hyenas, and jackals all know what this season means.
 They converge on these plains because thousands of vulnerable newborns are stumbling to their feet for the first time.
 The photography during calving season is some of the best you will ever get anywhere in Africa because the terrain is flat, the light is golden, and the animals are everywhere.
 And the crowds?
 A fraction of what you will see during the river crossings later in the year.